Contact Peel Public Health to submit:

 How were the data zones defined?

-In late 2009, Dr. Bruce Newbold, Director, McMaster Institute of Environment & Health, and Professor, School of Geography and Earth Sciences, worked with graduate students to develop a statistical method to determine the Peel Health Data Zone boundaries.
+In late 2009, Dr. Bruce Newbold, Director, McMaster Institute of Environment & Health, and Professor, School of Geography and Earth Sciences, worked with graduate students to develop a statistical method to delineate the data zone boundaries.
 In doing so, several approaches were considered and explored.
 The methods used 2006 Census data while exploring different combinations of socio-demographic indicators.
-The aim was to maximize homogeneity (similarities) within data zones and heterogeneity (differences) between data zones.
+The aim was to maximize homogeneity within data zones and heterogeneity between data zones.

 In total, there are 15 data zones in Peel (see below map).